ShahriarKarim/DistributedAssignment1/README.md

 # DistributedAssignment1

 Start Server with java Server

 Start Client with java Client

-Once client has startted need to register, select option 1 Enter username and password.
+Once client has started need to register, select option 1 Enter username and password.
 If your username is not unique, need to enter another usename then